 - Measuring Cup

-1. In a shallow bowl, combine the corn starch and water.
-The mixture will be thick and hard to stir, so mix the ingredients by hand.
+To begin making this sensory activity, your kids will combine the corn starch and water in a bowl or container.
+The mixture will be thick and hard to stir so they may want to mix the ingredients by hand.

-2. Add the food coloring and mix well.
+Next, your kids will add the food coloring and mix it with a spoon.
+They can continue to work the dye into the mixture with their hands, but you may want them to wear rubber gloves to prevent the dye from getting on their hands.
 We used green food coloring to look like the Oobleck in the Dr. Seuss book, but you can pick any color.

 To store the Oobleck, place it into an airtight container or a reasealable bag.
 When your kids play with it again, you may need to add a little water and combine with your hands.
 To dispose of the mixture, throw it away.
 You can put it into a plastic container so it doesn’t leak out of the garbage bag.
 You don’t want to put the Oobleck in your sink because it might clog your drain.